 Which Scams Target People Who are Paying Back Loans?

 The five previous scams target people who are looking for loans.
-These next two, on the other hand, target people who have already obtained loans and are currently paying them back.
+On the other hand, these next two target people who have already obtained loans and are currently paying them back.

 Here are the most common scams to watch out for after you’ve received a loan: